A Letter Written in the Middle of Change

-A Letter On Anchors And Roots
+A Letter on Anchors and Roots

 Home is not always something we return to.
 It is something we recreate.
 In lives that are constantly moving, our traditions, rituals, and repeated ways of gathering become our anchors.
 They allow our roots to grow wide instead of deep.

-A Letter On Embracing Imperfect Homes
+A Letter on Embracing Imperfect Homes

 We have never lived in a house that fit us seamlessly.
 Not in size, not in layout, not in the way a dream home is described in glossy language.
 Given the nature of this career, we may not for many years to come.
 But I have come to understand that there is a subtle difference between acknowledging limitation and living in quiet resistance to it.

-A Letter On Finding Home Wherever You Are
+A Letter on Finding Home Wherever You Are

 I have noticed this: home does not begin with affection.
 It begins with familiarity.